bradymholt/jsh/README.md

 ## Helpers

-Below is a summarized list of the available helpers.
+Below is a list of the available helpers.
 You can refer to the [declaration file](https://github.com/bradymholt/jsh/releases/latest/download/index.d.ts) for a full list of the helpers and JSDoc documentation for arguments and usage.

+All helpers listed below (except for the HTTP Requests helpers) are **synchronous** functions and will block while running.

 **General Scripting**
 |     | Description |